Andover-Robotics/ays-python-curriculum/.guides/content/Learning-Objectives---Compound-Conditionals-75d8.md

 ----------

 * ### Use two or more boolean expressions in a if statement
-* ### Describe the syntax for having more than one boolean expression
+* ### Understand the syntax for having more than one boolean expression
 * ### Identify when to use compound conditionals and when not to use them

 |||guidance